From my workshop on the Estatoe River of Yancey County, North Carolina, quality craftsmanship and a unique vision meets the natural beauty of wood.

 I continued to work in my families shop throughout my childhood, selling my wares through the farmers market, the Mt.
 Mitchell Craft fair and a couple of my hometown's stores.
 A local news station featured me as the youngest crafter in the fairs history, during which I showed my process of building cutting boards.
 I continued to develop my skills throughout my adolescence and after graduating from high school I decided to turn my passion into a business.

 Now, I build custom commissions for clients all across the country and world.
-My furniture primarily features lumber that has been figured through natural processes such as spalting, knotting, burling, curling, weathering and worming - bringing the character that nature has created over decades to life in elegant and functional form.
+My furniture primarily features wood that has been figured through natural processes, bringing the character that nature has created over decades to life in elegant and functional form.
 Unique Appalachian hardwoods sourced from local mills spread across the region comprise the majority of my projects.
 Each custom piece of furniture is a unique expression that develops over the course of a conversation.
 I strive to showcase the incredible natural beauty of wood and the trees life story in a functional, durable and creative form.

 One of my most popular requests are custom desks with a electric sit/stand base, built from a variety of local woods and customized to fit your needs.